mkorvink/archetyper/readme.md

 ### Development version

-To get a bug fix or use a feature from the development version, you can install the development version of archetyper from GitHub.
+To get a bug fix or use a feature from the development version, you can install the development version of 'archetyper' from GitHub.

 ``` r
 #install.packages("devtools")